QGEP/docs/en/user-guide/digitizing/digitizingcatchments.rst

 Split Areas
 -----------

 * You can split existing areas with the **Split** tool.

 .. figure:: images/split_tool.jpg

 * There is no need to select the area first.
-Left clicks to define the spliting line.
-Right click after having defined the last point of the spliting line.
+Left clicks to define the splitting line.
+Right click after having defined the last point of the splitting line.

 Merge Areas
 -----------